-PURPOSE: The Bemidji Area Finance Office provides support to the Area, Service Units, Tribes and Urban programs on financial management including program policy interpretation in budget formulation and execution, preparation of program planning and budgeting data and financial management of tribal and urban grants and contracts.
-The Purchased Referred Care (formerly Contract Health Services) is under the Finance Office group.
+PURPOSE: The Bemidji Area Finance and Budget Office provides support to Area Office Departments, Service Units, Tribes and Urban programs with financial and budget management assistance, including program policy interpretation in budget formulation, preparing of program budget planning, financial management of Tribal and Urban grants, compact and contract funds.

 WHAT PROGRAMS, FUNCTIONS AND SERVICES ARE RESIDUAL?
-Functions include the interpretation of policies and guidelines related to the fiscal management of Area resources and provide Area coordination of Federal Managers Financial Integrity Act (FMFIA).

-The primary residual functions of the finance office are federal budget formulation to budget execution as outlined under the Budget and Accounting Act of 1921, as modified by the Congressional Budget Act of 1974 and the Budget Enforcement Act of 1990.
+The residual functions and services include the management of the Bemidji Area financial resources in accordance with the Federal Managers Financial Integrity Act (FMFIA).
+The finance and budget office also preside over the budget execution process as outlined under the Budget and Accounting Act of 1921, as modified by the Congressional Budget Act of 1974 and the Budget Enforcement Act of 1990.
 In addition, OMB Circulars A-11 and A-34 apply to these functions.

-The budget formulation and execution starts with receiving and recording of advice of allowance sheets received from Headquarters and distributing this information to appropriate federal staff.
-The Finance Office assists in organizing, developing, coordinating and preparing budget formulations and distributing funds for tribal and urban health programs in accordance with the Bemidji Area Director's instructions.
+The Finance and Budget Office assists in organizing, coordinating and distributing appropriated funds and grants for Tribal and Urban health programs in accordance with the Office of Tribal Self Governance, Bemidji Area Contracting Department and Bemidji Area Director's instructions.
 This includes encoding, processing and monitoring obligations for Urban/Tribal contracts and Tribal compacts through the Unified Financial Management System (UFMS).
-The budget execution continues with certifying fund availability for tribal or urban organizations and Buy Indian contracts through purchase requisitions and implementing electronic transfers, expenditure transfers, accounting, auditing and reconciliation activities in coordination with the Aberdeen Area Finance Office.
+The department also provides technical assistance to Tribes and Urban programs in developing the federal budget formulation for the Bemidji Area.
+With the expending of the budget, the finance and budget office implements electronic transfers, expenditure transfers, accounting, auditing and reconciliation activities.